gbmeloo/flatFinder/README.md

 ```

 ## Create a environment.ts file
-The file should be under the environments/ folder
+The file should be under the environments/ folder.
 This file should contain your firebase API Keys, the file should look like below.

 ```bash